 Activity: Work will vary depending on the current needs of the project but you could expect to be involved in turtle egg collection, nest excavation, scientific monitoring and tagging of hatchlings and turtles, and educating visitors about the project.
 You could also get the opportunity to learn about marine flora.
 During the first two weeks volunteers prepare for the oncoming nesting season and carry out beach clean ups.
 During peak nesting season (mid May-mid August) tasks may include morning surveys to look for adult turtle tracks and locate nests, ‘caging’ or relocating threatened nests and night surveys to observe and tag nesting females.
 During hatching season (mid July- late October) volunteers look for baby turtle tracks, monitor hatching nests and tag adult female turtles during nesting.

-When not at work, everyone has a chance to relax on the beach, or explore the surrounding area to get a flavour of Greekhatchling emerges from the nest culture.
+When not at work, everyone has a chance to relax on the beach, or explore the surrounding area to get a flavour of Greek culture.

 Accommodation: All volunteers stay in beautifully scenic surroundings on a campsite right on the beach.
 You need to bring your own tent, camping equipment, bedding etc, but cooking facilities, showers and toilets are provided – the campsite also has a small restaurant, telephone and internet facilities.
 There’s a strong communal atmosphere with everyone pitching in with cooking and cleaning.